 Even though the Tokyo Skytree can now be considered as the most famous tower in Tokyo and all of Japan, it isn’t to be confused with its older brother, the Tokyo Tower.

 The Tokyo Tower is basically a replica of the famous Eiffel Tower in Paris and was completed 54 years before the Tokyo Skytree was in 1958.
 It has been a prominent landmark in the city because of its distinctive color, the international orange that was used to comply with air safety regulations in the 1950s.

 2. It’s located in the Sumida area in Tokyo

 Greater Tokyo is the largest metropolitan area of any city in the world.
 It’s an enormous concrete jungle with hundreds of skyscrapers and the Tokyo Metropolis has a total population of over 37 million inhabitants.

 This makes it all the more impressive that the Tokyo Skytree really sticks out as the most prominent landmark in this enormous city.

-The tower is located in Sumida City, a special ward in the city located just northeast of the historical city center of Tokyo.
+The tower is located in Sumida City, a special district in the city located just northeast of the historical city center of Tokyo.